 The AIBS Public Policy Office (PPO) provides members of the biological sciences community with timely information about developments in the federal budget and appropriations process.
 Additionally, AIBS policy staff work to ensure that federal lawmakers understand how their actions relative to federal spending for scientific research impact biological sciences research and education.
 To this end, AIBS routinely provides formal and informal testimony to decision-makers in Congress and the Administration.

 Each spring, the Administration begins to work with federal agencies to prepare the budget requests for the following fiscal year.
-For example, federal agencies were working to develop their fiscal year (FY) 2012 budget during the spring of 2009.
+For example, federal agencies were working to develop their fiscal year (FY) 2016 budget during late 2014 to early 2015.
 The federal fiscal year runs from 1 October through 30 September.

-The President then sends a budget request to Congress each year on the first Monday of February.
-(FY 2012 President's Budget was released February 14, 2010).
-It is important to remember that it is only a spending plan and is not set in law.
+The President sends a budget request to Congress each year on the first Monday of February.
+It is important to remember that the President's budget request is only a spending plan.
 It is not uncommon for Congress to make adjustments to a President's budget, particularly if the Congress and White House are controlled by different political parties with significant policy differences.

 The congressional budget process begins with the receipt of the President's budget.
-Through the House and Senate Budget Committees, Congress considers the budget request.
-Both chambers of Congress then convene hearings to receive testimony from Administration officials, non-governmental policy experts, and other stakeholders.
+Through the House and Senate Budget Committees, Congress determines the overall budget amount.
+Both chambers of Congress convene hearings to receive testimony from Administration officials, non-governmental policy experts, and other stakeholders.
 The outcome of these deliberations is a budget resolution (ultimately, a Concurrent Resolution when adopted by both chambers of Congress).
 Concurrent resolutions are non-binding (lack the force of law) and are not sent to the President.